Skip to content

 One of the most famous sightings of the Loch Ness Monster is the 1934 “Surgeon’s Photograph.”

 For so long, this photograph solidified the belief that the Loch Ness Monster did exist.
-However, in the 1990s, Surgeon’s Photograph was revealed to be a hoax in a series of articles published in the British newspaper The Sunday Telegraph, and this storey is just as enchanting as that of the Loch Ness Monster itself.
+However, in the 1990s, Surgeon’s Photograph was revealed to be a hoax in a series of articles published in the British newspaper The Sunday Telegraph, and this story is just as enchanting as that of the Loch Ness Monster itself.

 As it turned out, the hoax was allegedly made up by Marmaduke Wetherell, a big-game hunter who had been publicly mocked by the Daily Mail after he mistook a hippopotamus footprints for those of the Loch Ness Monster.
 This apparently hurt Wetherell so much that he insisted on taking revenge.

 So Wetherell conspired with several accomplices, including his son-in-law Christian Spurling, who was a model maker.
 They used a toy submarine as the base of their “monster,” attaching a head and neck made of wood putty.
-The small model was then floated in the loch and photographed, producing the grainy image that was later presented as evidence of the monster.
+The small model was then floated in the Loch and photographed, producing the grainy image that was later presented as evidence of the monster.

 Robert Kenneth Wilson, the so-called “surgeon”, was not directly involved in the creation of the hoax.
 However, he agreed to have his name associated with the photograph to lend it credibility, as he enjoyed a good practical joke and also because a doctor was likely to be viewed as a reliable witness.